MOW Scheduler History

 - report section provides insight into system activity, volunteer performance, etc.

-The system also includes a public “help wanted” page that shows the upcoming volunteer opportunities and gives the volunteers a convenient way to sign up for a shift
+- public “help wanted” page that shows the upcoming volunteer opportunities and gives the volunteers a convenient way to sign up for a shift

 The MOW Scheduler is developed by Purplewire.
 We're a privately owned web applications company headquartered in Syracuse, NY, with 20 years experience developing systems that facilitate collaboration and workflow processes for commercial, government, and non-profit organizations.